-Construction projects are often-harried and, at times, it’s hard to commit to the time necessary to make sure that your staff knows exactly what they are doing.
+Construction projects are often harried and, at times, it’s hard to commit to the time necessary to make sure that your staff knows exactly what they are doing.
 However, if they complete a task incorrectly, even more time is lost.
 It’s critical that foremen take the time to create a clear picture of not only how to do the job, but what’s the expected outcome.
-Even if the expectations are high, workers will feel more confidant about what lies ahead of them than they would if they were trying to hit a moving target.
+Even if the expectations are high, workers will feel more confident about what lies ahead of them than they would if they were trying to hit a moving target.

 Give Employees The Big Picture

 Another issue with the rushed nature of construction projects is that it’s easy just to order employees to simply “do their jobs” without informing them of the larger significance of what they are doing.
 Every task performed on a construction site is part of a greater effort that results in a structure of some sort.
 Every structure that’s built whether it’s a home, a highway, or a hospital has significance to the end user.
 Helping construction workers make this connection can go a long way in keeping them motivated.